Notification policy

 Info

-Please note, we currently don't support importing rego.v1
+Please note, we currently don't support importing rego.v1.
+For more details, refer to the policy introduction.

-meaning that it does not need to be attached to a specific stack, but rather is always evaluated if the Space it's in can be accessed by whatever action is being evaluated.
+Notification policies can filter, route, and adjust the body of notification messages sent by Spacelift.
+The policy works at the space level, meaning that it does not need to be attached to a specific stack.
+Notification policices always verify the space they're in can be accessed by whatever action is being evaluated.
+If you are new to spaces, consider exploring our spaces documentation.

 A notification policy can define the following rules: